Branch of an olive tree

 Palestinian-German development cooperation

 Through its development cooperation, which is part of the German government's overall engagement, Germany wants to help achieve a peaceful solution in the Middle East.
-The purpose of the work of the Federal Ministry for Economic Cooperation and Development (BMZ) is, firstly, to create better living conditions and comprehensive development opportunities for the people living in the Palestinian territories.
-In particular, support is to be provided for the people of Gaza and East Jerusalem.
-Secondly, the programme of development cooperation is intended to help put in place a basis for the establishment of a future Palestinian state with effective institutions.
+The purpose of the support provided by the BMZ is, firstly, to create better living conditions and comprehensive development opportunities for the people on the ground.
+Secondly, the BMZ intends its development cooperation to contribute actively towards the establishment of a future Palestinian state with effective institutions, in the spirit of a two-state solution.

 Germany regards its efforts for stability and opportunities in the Palestinian territories, not least, as an expression of its special historical responsibility for the security of Israel.

-Since the early 1980s, Germany has been supporting the Palestinian territories very faithfully through development cooperation in a difficult, frequently changing environment.
-It relies on nearly all the instruments of development cooperation that it has – from quick-impact support in the field of health care and the reconstruction of housing that has been destroyed by fighting, all the way to the construction of large wastewater treatment plants, the development of a vocational training system, and support programmes for civil society and the promotion of non-violence.
+Since the early 1980s, Germany has remained constant in its support of the Palestinian territories through development cooperation in a difficult, frequently changing environment.
+Germany is using nearly all the instruments of development cooperation that it has – from the reconstruction of housing that has been destroyed by fighting, the construction of large wastewater treatment plants and the development of a vocational training system all the way to support programmes for dialogue-oriented representatives of civil society and local administrative bodies.

 Blood examination by employees of the national blood bank in Ramallah, with which the German National Metrology Institute cooperates as part of a project to support the national quality infrastructure.